Turkey fires more than 10,000 public officials

 Targeting Kurds

-The 15 Kurdish media companies are accused of ties to the Kurdistan Workers' Party, or PKK, which has been battling the Turkish state off and on for some 30 years.
+The 15 Kurdish media companies that were shut down are accused of ties to the Kurdistan Workers' Party, or PKK, which has been battling the Turkish state off and on for some 30 years.

 Turkey, the United States and the European Union consider it to be a terrorist organization.